-FIRE DRILLS
+EMERGENCY DRILLS

-Fire drills will be held several times during the school year.
-Discipline must be maintained during the fire drills.
-Each teacher should be familiar with the plan to evacuate each room in which he/she teaches.
+Fire, lockdown, evacuation, and tornado drills will be held several times during the school year.
+Discipline must be maintained during each drill.
+Every teacher should be familiar with each drill plan.
 Students are also expected to familiarize themselves with the exit routes, safety areas and procedures to be followed so that they could act without teacher discretion in an actual emergency.